Westinghouse Nuclear Privacy Statement

 We will contact you if we need additional information from you to honor your requests.

-Use of Website by Minor
+Use of Website by Minors

 If you are under the age of 18 years, please do not use or access our websites.
 It is not our intention to collect or use Personal Data from anyone under the age of 18 years, and we will not knowingly do so.
 If we are made aware that we have collected any Personal Data from minors and are asked to delete such information from our databases, we will promptly do so.
 In such event, please make a verifiable request if you are under 18 years of age.
 If you are less than 13 years of age, such verifiable request must be made by your parent or guardian.

 As a convenience to our users, Westinghouse may provide links to third-party websites through our own Websites.
 These external sites are operated by organizations that are independent of Westinghouse, and their inclusion does not constitute an endorsement of their content, services, products, or viewpoints.
+Westinghouse is not responsible for the content, accuracy, availability, or privacy practices of any third-party websites, including any changes or updates made to them.

 Notice to California Residents